sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

-# A Gentle Review to MUSIC 270
+title: A Gentle Review to MUSIC 270
+---
 These notes are created during Fall 2019.
 Here is a VexTab example:

 <div class="vex-tabdiv"